majestic moutnains banner

 As Environmental Indicators

-Similarly, and as archaeology moves more into the realm of environmental science, insect population and remains are becoming more important in the interpretation of archaeological sites and landscapes.
-Humans have had an enormous impact on the environment of the past, and we are just beginning to understand how geoengineering, how hunter-gatherer societies and even the Neolithic Agricultural Revolution impacted local ecologies.
-We are only now beginning to understand how insect remains are useful, and indeed which insect species are most useful in which areas.
-In a study of western Greenland for example, researchers examined extant insect remains for indicators of personal hygiene (14).
+As archaeology increasingly intersects with environmental science, insect remains are becoming more important in the interpretation of archaeological sites and past landscapes.
+Humans have had an enormous impact on their environments throughout history, and researchers are only beginning to understand how geoengineering, hunter-gatherer activity, and the Neolithic Agricultural Revolution each shaped local ecologies.

 Forensic Entomology